ProfRedRooster/Tecumseh-verhuur/readme.md

 - you can see the availability (in the form)
 - the availability function has more info in the "intranet" side of the site

-Features that are not working yet:
+Features that i am working on:
 - Improve the date picker so you can see the availability in selecting the date picker.
 - Make so it wil send a email
 - translate the code and the functions to dutch